Code-Institute-Submissions/school-data-dashboard/readme.md

 User story 5 features implemented:  d3 used to show data for all students in a chart for user to see.
 As user goes through data in chart, cell selected highlights in pale blue.

+User story 6 features implemented:  links to national data by county and infographic added so that user can compare data from school against national data.